djurodrljaca/CppStateMachineFramework/docs/Design.md

 ### Final states

 If a state has no state, internal, nor default transitions it shall be treated as a final state.
 A final state can have an entry action, but not an exit action.
+The state machine shall be stopped on entry to a final state and the event that triggered the transition shall be stored and exposed to the user of the state machine.

 It shall be possible to have zero or more final states in a state machine.